heutelbeck/sapl-policy-engine/sapl-documentation/2_5_PolicySets.md

 ## SAPL Policy Set

 While a policy can either be a top-level SAPL document or be contained in a policy set, policy sets are always top-level documents.
 For evaluating an authorization subscription, the PDP evaluates existing policy sets.
-Policy sets are evaluated against an authorization subscription by checking their target expression, if applicable evaluating their policies, and combining multiple votes according to a combining algorithm specified in the policy set.
+Policy sets are evaluated against an authorization subscription by checking their target expression, if applicable, evaluating their policies, and combining multiple votes according to a combining algorithm specified in the policy set.
 Finally, similarly to policies, policy sets vote either `PERMIT`, `DENY`, `NOT_APPLICABLE` or `INDETERMINATE`.

 Policy sets are used to structure multiple policies and provide an order for the policies they contain.
 Hence, their policies can be evaluated one after another.